Algirdas Gurevičius: Biography

 In May 2019 he started publishing YouTube podcasts "Pokalbiai prie laužo" (Lithuanian "Conversations by the fire").
 In June 2019 he also began publishing vlogs, addressing practical questions arising during the preparation of cycling tours.

 In 2022 Algirdas and his wife completed their longest cycling tour, which took over 6 months and covered 6000 kilometers (more than 3728 miles), publishing their vlogs (some of which were subtitled in English) along the way.
 In this trip the couple crossed the USA from the Canadian to the Mexican borders (Western Wildlands route, including the Hiawatha Scenic Bike Trail and the Skyline Drive in Utah), as well as parts of the Pacific Coast, Canada (Trans-Canada trail), Yellowstone National Park, Salt Lake City and other places.
 Algirdas singled out the Skyline Drive as the most spectacular section of all of his tours, and one if its summits as the campsite with the most gorgeous views.
 During the tour “Špikis” was collecting contributions, half of which were donated to a Lithuanian fund aimed at preserving forests, with the couple adding a contribution of their own.

 In January 2024 a film "Iceland: Lost in Desert" premiered in the major cinemas of Lithuania.
 It featured Algirdas travelling with his wife around Iceland with a car, as well as hiking (August 2023), while reminiscing about his earlier month-long bicycle trip around the country in 2010.
 The online version of the film had English subtitles added.
 Later some additional material from the trip was published in a series of vlogs on "Špikis" YouTube channel as well.

 In May 2024 Algirdas started a 5 week solo cycling trip around Scotland (and some parts of England).
 After a short flight home in July, he returned to Edinburgh to cycle back to Vilnius, Lithuania through Europe.
 He completed his trip in September 2024 having cycled more than 6500 kilometers (4000+ miles) and visiting 11 countries.

+In the spring of 2025, Algirdas Gurevičius and his wife acquired a hazelnut farm in the Prienai District Municipality.
+That same year he began publishing vlogs on his YouTube channel about the development of the farm, renovation work on a residential house, the use of various technological solutions, including a solar power system, and discussions with experts in these fields.
+Since 2026, the scope of the vlogs has expanded to include indoor cultivation of vegetables and mushrooms, as well as hydroponics trials.